Gikster007/gikster007.github.io/_posts/2025-01-22-Ocean-Simulation.md

 What if we could manipulate the ocean to incorporate more local waves?
 That is what the folks that wrote the paper I mentioned before[^10] (with the texture synthesis method) were probably thinking.
 They came up with a solution that incorporates flow directionality to the waves, in combination with a Flow Map.

+## Reader's Note

+With that, we have reached the end.
+In retrospect, it was a very fun, yet challenging, project to work on.
+Hopefully you now understand more about Ocean Rendering and how it can be achieved.
+I am grateful to Tessendorf for his work in the industry, and to Acerola for making amazing learning resources publicly available.
+I would like to thank you for reading my first ever article, and please reach out to me if you have any feedback or questions I might be able to answer, either via my socials or via the comment section at the bottom.
+Now go render some water!

 ![Figure 1](../assets/images/buas-logo.png){: w="400" h="100" }